texastribune/data-visuals-create/README.md

 #### app/assets/

 Where all other assets should live.
 This includes images, font files, any JSON or CSV files you want to directly interact with in your JavaScript - these files are post-processed and deployed along with the other production files.
 Be aware, **anything in this directory will technically be public on deploy**.
 Use `workspace/` or `data/` instead for things that shouldn't be public.

+### Other directories you may see

+#### .tmp/

+This is a temporary folder where files compiled during development will be placed.
+You can safely ignore it.

+#### dist/

+This is the compiled project and the result of running `npm run build`.

 ## Supported browsers